 The primary aim of this project was to describe early social media initiation among middle school students and their use of social media and technology.
 Led by Dr. Charmaraman and Dr. Moreno, the researchers investigated why adolescents start using social media, how they use it, and how often.
 They also worked to identify how psychosocial and behavioral health are associated with social media and technology use.

-This study will use a mixed method approach through (a) an online survey of students (grades 5-8, aged 10-15) in elementary and middle schools; (b) online survey of a subsample of parents; and (c) social media content review at up to 3 time points of a subsample of selected youth, representing different demographic and social media use and initiation characteristics.
+This study used a mixed methods approach that involved (a) an online survey of students (grades 5-8, aged 10-15) in elementary and middle schools; (b) an online survey of a subsample of parents; and (c) social media content review at up to three time points for a subsample of selected youth, representing different demographics and social media use and initiation characteristics.

-In short, this study will be able to inform health care providers, school staff, parents, and even federal government regulators about the impact of early social media access on health and behavior, and how to respond accordingly to the risks and benefits social media and technology bring to our youngest adolescents.
+Results from this project can inform health care providers, school staff, parents, and federal government regulators about the impact of early social media access on health and behavior, and how to respond accordingly to the risks and benefits of social media and technology when it comes to young adolescents.